 Newfoundland and Labrador has the opportunity to become a social policy leader by developing and implementing a province-wide plan to end youth homelessness.
 Building on our Towards A Solution report, CFY is expanding these conversations by bringing people together, gathering data, and connecting communities with national and international partners.

 As a critical step in this work, Choices for Youth wants to get a sense of what some of the opportunities might be for partnerships, and cultivate a community of individuals and organizations who are already doing work to support at-risk and homeless youth (ages 16-29) around the province.
-We are also keen to hear from indigenous and LGBTQ2S youth, and the people who work with them, recognizing how many added challenges these young people often face.
+While the We Are Ready report offers a comprehensive starting point for this work there are many more conversation to have.